cocomice/EDSS_dep_framework/README.md

 # How to prepare and run your own case study apps

+First of all, please download the framework from [here](htpps://www.example.com) and extract it.

 Assuming one has already developed the Shiny app, deploying the app requires following three steps

 1. Build the Docker image for the Shiny app;